Homeowners and Property Tax

 Other property tax resources

-You can find a list of all our property tax pages on the Property Tax Hub.
+You can find other property tax pages on the Property Tax Hub.

 The Tax Commission doesn't collect property tax.
 Counties collect property taxes.
 The Tax Commission just oversees the property tax system to ensure compliance with state laws.
 Read more in our Understanding Property Tax guide.